reactivego/scheduler/README.md

 The concurrent Goroutine scheduler will dispatch a task by running it concurrently with previously scheduled tasks.
 These may start running immediately after they have been scheduled.
-Nested tasks dispatched by calling the self() function will be placed on a task queue and run in sequence after the currently scheduled task returns.
+Nested tasks dispatched by calling the again() function will be placed on a task queue and run in sequence after the currently scheduled task returns.

 Code: